gorlanova/be-an-a11y/03-resources/02-the-extra-steps.md

 *Accessibility is a start, not a finish line.*

-The WCAG guidelines are a vital baseline, but **inclusive design** shifts the conversation from “bare-minimum compliance” to human-centered design.
+The WCAG are a vital baseline, but **inclusive design** shifts the conversation from “bare-minimum compliance” to human-centered design.
 It considers cultural, emotional, cognitive, and personal context to build experiences that work for everyone, not just the average user.

 - **Accessibility** is about ensuring people can use your product
 - **Inclusivity** is about ensuring people feel respected, understood, and welcomed when they do